-- Level each side by using blocks under the tires if necessary and adjusting the front landing gear on 5th-wheels or front jack on travel trailers. - 2.
-Level the trailer from front to back using the front landing gear or front jack. - 3.
+- 1. Level from side to side by using blocks under the tires if necessary and adjusting the front landing gear. - 2.
+Level the trailer from front to back using the front landing gear. - 3.
 Lower the stabilizer jacks provided with all slide out room equipped units.

 These are designed to stabilize the unit, but not to support its full weight. - 4.
-If the trailer is not leveled, it could damage the slide out room, seals and/or slide out mechanism. - 5.
-REMOVE TRAVEL LOCKS: After the unit has been leveled and stabilized you must remove the two (2) travel locks before operating the slide out room.
-There is one (1) aluminum rubber tipped rod located on each side of the slide out room. - 6.
+If the trailer is not leveled it could damage the slide out room, seals and/or slide out mechanism. - 5.
+After the unit has been leveled and stabilized before operating the slide out room remove the travel locks provided (2 each aluminum rubber tipped rods) located on each side of the slide out room. - 6.
 Check around the room for any obstructions such as open cabinet doors or furniture. - 7.
 You are now ready to extend the slide out room.

-Locate the slide out switch.
-Hold the switch in the "OUT" position until the room comes to a stop.
-Release the switch.
+Locate the slide out switch and hold until the room comes to a stop release the switch.

-NOTE: YOUR BATTERIES NEED TO BE ADEQUATELY CHARGED AND YOU NEED TO BE CONNECTED TO YOUR TOW VEHICLE OR 120-VOLT POWER IF IT IS AVAILABLE TO ENSURE PROPER FUNCTION OF THE SLIDE OUT MECHANISM.
+NOTE: YOUR BATTERIES NEED TO BE ADEQUATELY CHARGED AND YOU NEED TO BE CONNECTED TO YOUR TOW VEHICLE OR 120-V POWER IF IT IS AVAILABLE TO ENSURE PROPER FUNCTION OF THE SLIDE OUT MECHANISM.